CUBRID/cubrid-manual/en/sql/tuning.rst

     WHERE gender='M' AND nation_code='USA'
     USING INDEX athlete.NONE;

-Below query forces to be possible to use all indexes execept *athlete_idx2* index.
+Below query forces to be possible to use all indexes except *athlete_idx2* index.

 .. code-block:: sql